 Healthy Oatmeal Raisin Cookies

-- 1 1/3 cups of quick cooking oats or rolled oats
+- 1 1/3 cups oats rolled oats or quick cooking

 - pinch of salt

-- 6 tablespoons of room temperature unsalted butter ( margarine may be substituted)
+- 6 tablespoons butter unsalted butter is best and it should be at room temperature ( margarine may be substituted)

 - 1 egg